LB-SE/DinnerTimeApp/README.md

 ## Example 1

-A user search for recipes using only a single ingredient input X.
+A user search for recipes using only a single ingredient 'egg'.
-They recieve a list of recipes containing X.
+They recieve a list of recipes containing egg/s.

 ## Example 2

-A user searches for recipes containing several ingredients X, Y and Z.
-They recieve a list of recipes containing X, Y and Z.
+A user searches for recipes containing several ingredients 'flour sugar, milk' They recieve a list of recipes containing flour, sugar and milk.